Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - Modern architecture: Both work well; choose based on design preference

-- Traditional homes: Aluminum (especially black or bronze) tends to fit better aesthetically
+- Traditional homes: Aluminum (especially black or white) tends to fit better aesthetically

 | Cost Factor | Glass Railings | Aluminum Railings |